lambdafu/swarm-doc/README.md

 using a _reducer_ function.
 In Swarm, all operations are causally ordered.

-More details can be found in the seminal paper on the topic: [A comprehensive study of Convergent and Commutative Replicated Data Types](https://hal.inria.fr/file/index/docid/555588/filename/techreport.pdf) (Shapiro et al.).

 Reducer functions consume a state Frame and an update and produce a new state Frame.

 ```